Aylesbury: Roads

-Aylesbury is served by the A41 from London to Birkenhead, which becomes the M40 however at Bicester 13 mi west (by north) of Aylesbury.
+Aylesbury is served by the A41 road from London to Birkenhead, which becomes the M40 motorway at Bicester 13 mi west (by north) of Aylesbury.
 The A413 and A418 roads also run through the town.
 The M40 motorway at junction 9 is 14.7 mi away and the M25 motorway is just over 21 mi's drive.

 Buses

 Aylesbury is served by Aylesbury bus station.
 In 2006, work commenced on the public transport hub, a scheme comprising a one-way loop of bus lanes around the town's inner ring road, which includes improvements to the connectivity between bus and rail services.
 The first two phases of this scheme were completed in 2007, providing new bus lanes on Exchange Street, New Street, Friarage Road and White Hill, and also opened up High Street to buses.
 The final two phases, including the Bourg Walk Bridge and Station Boulevard were officially opened in April 2009.

-Aylesbury is well connected to local destinations by bus services.
-Run by Arriva Shires & Essex, these services run every 20–30 minutes to Milton Keynes (150), Oxford (280), High Wycombe (300), Thame (110/280), Tring (500), Hemel Hempstead (500) and Watford (500).
-Hourly services also run to Luton (61) and Leighton Buzzard (150/164).
-Arriva also runs services to RAF Halton via Weston Turville and Wendover (50); Chesham via Wendover, Great Missenden and Amersham (55); Steeple Claydon via Waddesdon and Quainton (with some services to Twyford and Marsh Gibbon) (16); Thame via Cuddington, Long Crendon and Worminghall (110); Buckingham and Maids Moreton via Whitchurch, North Marston, Winslow and Padbury (60).

-Aylesbury is served by Buckinghamshire's first 'Rainbow Routes' network of bus services.
+The town is served by Buckinghamshire's first 'Rainbow Routes' network of bus services.
 The colour-coded routes were set up by Buckinghamshire County Council, and bus operators.